CSF2223/VincentS/README.md

-# VincentS
+# StudentPortfolio
-My CS Student Portfolio website

-My Student Portfolio Q2P2 Freelance
+Student Portfolio (Aladdin) Q1P3 walk-through

 <hr>
 <em>All project work/edits must be done in your AWS Cloud9 IDE (Integrated Development Environment).
 NEVER write directly to your GitHub Repositories!</em>
 <hr>

-My Student Portfolio is our second project "freelance".
+Student Portfolio is our second project "walkthrough".

 ## The key concepts introduced:
     1. Basic HTML tags and their structure